gammu/gammu/docs/manual/gammu/index.rst

 98
     Gammu library version mismatch.
 99
     Functionality has been moved.
-For example to gammu-smsd(1).
+For example to :ref:`gammu-smsd`.

 Errors codes greater than 100 map to the GSM_Error values increased by 100: